baldand/py-metal-compute/README.md

 ## Status

-This is an early preview version.
+This is a preview version.